fsmoothy/fsmoothy/packages/typeorm/README.md

 ### Make transition

 To make a transition, we need to call the `transition` method of the entity or use methods with the same name as the event.
-State changes will persist to the database by default.
+State changes will persist in the database by default.

 ```typescript
 const order = new Order();